North-East-woman-settlement-medical" alt="">

 In addition to this, any information that we take from you will be done so in line with the very latest data protection and GDPR regulations, safely and securely.

-From your initial enquiry, right through to finding out if your claim has been accepted, we will respond in a timely and human way that will provide you with the answer to whether you have a case to put forward.
+From your initial enquiry, right through to finding out if your claim has been accepted, we will respond quickly and compassionately, explaining the validity of your case in transparent terms.

-We are flexible in our approach, meaning we have experts in your claim area ready and waiting to take your call today.
+We are flexible in our approach and have experts in every claim area ready to take your call and provide advice today.

 Any claim made will operate on a No Win No Fee basis, and we are also the UK’s top-rated Medical Negligence specialists, according to TrustPilot.